abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 some perspective?*

 We’re a very large community these days.
-The monks’ room has many people passing through at different times—just before morning *pūjā*, at morning teatime, preparing for a morning meeting, during bowl setup, preparing for the work period, getting changed after the work period, cleaning up after the meal, enjoying evening teatime, before and after
+The monks’ room has many people passing through at different times—just before morning *pūjā,* at morning teatime, preparing for a morning meeting, during bowl setup, preparing for the work period, getting changed after the work period, cleaning up after the meal, enjoying evening teatime, before and after